April 23rd 2014

 When Castra II was finally terraformed, Ivar Messer had already ascended to the newly created position of Prime Citizen.
 He wasted no time allocating resources to build up Castra II as a source of reinforcements for the military at Hadrian as well as a staging area for an invasion into Xi’An territory, should the opportunity ever present itself.

 When the jump point to Oya system was discovered near the end of the 26th century, Castra ceased being a secondary base; it was now on the front line.
 Long-range bombers would circle the jump point toward Oya, waiting for a signal to push into Xi’An territory and blast their targets.
-When Castra’s jump to Tohil was discovered, it was another way into the UEE from Xi’An space.
 The Imperator whipped this fear of attack up to cut off civilian traffic into Castra entirely.

 Built atop Ulysses Peak, Sherman served as the primary launch point for the heavy bombers that would maintain a constant vigil near the jump points into Xi’An territory.
 A majority of the base has now been demilitarized for civilian use, transforming the Navy’s landing pads and mechanic bays into the primary landing zone for traffic entering and leaving the planet.